LA SCCC Charity List - 2025:

 Regions served: All regions

-HOPE prevents homelessness and promotes self-sufficiency and dignity through a client choice food pantry, workforce training, financial literacy coaching and poverty awareness community education.
+HOPE prevents homelessness and promotes self-sufficiency and dignity through a client choice food pantry, workforce training, and financial literacy and poverty awareness community education.

 1027 Innocence Project New Orleans